CatHood0/flutter_quill_delta_easy_parser/README.md

 final Paragraph newLinePr = Paragraph.newLine(blockAttributes: null);
 // A `Paragraph` can also have a `blockAttributes` property.
 This property indicates what type of paragraph-level formatting has
 //  been applied.
 For instance, a header is a `Paragraph` that is formatted as a header.
 // Similarly, a bullet point is a `Paragraph` that is formatted as a bullet point.
+//
+// Example:
-An example of a `Paragraph` with formatting is shown below. final Paragraph bulletListParagraph = Paragraph(
+final Paragraph bulletListParagraph = Paragraph.auto(
   lines: [Line(fragments: [
       TextFragment(data: "I am also a bullet point, but I have "), TextFragment(data: "underlined text", attributes: {"underline": true}),